mambroz27/onceuponanipsum/src/content/articles/hello-world.md

 ## Transition to Astro

 Having kept an eye on Astro for some time, I eventually made the switch and haven't looked back since.
 Working with Astro has been an absolute delight.
 Its versatile integrations with other frameworks such as [React](https://reactjs.org) and [Svelte](https://svelte.dev) have been particularly exciting.
-Furthermore, the inclusion of [MDX](https://mdxjs.com) has proven to be a significant advantage.
+Furthermore, the inclusion of [MDX](https://mdxjs.com) is a very exciting prospect.
 I plan to showcase the challenges I encounter while developing various projects, and Astro's flexibility makes it seamless to incorporate components from other frameworks within my static site.